vkleer/ci-pp5-buzz-of-berlin/README.md

 - React Bootstrap
     - The first time I used Bootstrap was around 2013/2014 and I have been using it on and off ever since.
 Being able to use Bootstrap with [React Bootstrap](https://react-bootstrap.github.io/) highly sped up the overall development process by being able to make the application responsive and aesthetic by applying its classes alongside my custom classes.

+#### Components
+The following components have been created and reused throughout the application:

+- `<Asset />`
+    - A reusable component that renders differently depending on the props that are passed into it.
+Can render a spinner when content is still loading, an image with a src and alt attribute and/or a paragraph with a message.
+- `<Avatar />`
+    - A reusable component that render user profile images.
+The props that it can take set the image source, image size, image dimensions (depending on where the component is rendered) and text (like the users' username).
+- `<CreatePanel />`
+    - A reusable component that renders three NavLink components to allow users to create a Post, Recommendation or Event.
+Changes into a dropdown menu on small screens.
+When a user is logged out, it displays one NavLink component that links the user to the login page instead.
+- `<DotsDropdown />`
+    - A reusable component that renders a dropdown menu on posts and comments, allowing users to edit or delete their posts or comments.
+- `<ProfileEditDropdown />`
+    - A reusable component that renders a dropdown menu on use profile, allowing users to edit their profile information, username or password.
+- `<NavBar />`
+    - A reusable component that renders a navigation bar, the content of which depends on whether the user is logged in or not.
+    - Logged in users:
+        - NavLink that links to the home page, displaying all posts of the users the logged in user follows
+        - NavLink that links to the explore page, displaying all posts from all users
+        - NavLink that links to the recommendations page, displaying all recommendations from all users
+        - NavLink that links to the events page, displaying all events from all users
+        - NavLink that links to the liked page, displaying only the posts and recommendations a user has liked
+        - NavLink that links to the users' profile page, displaying the users' username, profile image, followers count, following count and all the users' created posts, recommendations and events
+        - NavLink that links to the home page and signs out the user
+    - Logged out users:
+        - NavLink that links to the home page, displaying all posts from all users
+        - NavLink that links to the events page, displaying all events from all users
+        - NavLink that links to the log in page, allowing users to log in
+        - NavLink that links to the sign up page, allowing users to create an account
+- `<NotFound />`
+    - A reusable component that renders the [no-results](link here) image along with a message to inform the user the page doesn't exist.

 ## Back end
+## Django REST Framework
+The front end is being supplied with data from the [Buzz of Berlin DRF API](https://buzz-of-berlin-drf-api.herokuapp.com/), which has been created using the Django REST Framework.
+The repository along with a README file can be found [here](https://github.com/vkleer/Buzz_of_Berlin_DRF_API).

 ## Features
 The website has a total of X features: